 What level is the course and do I need any particular skills?

 This course is for anyone with an interest in the history of the East End or in London literary history more generally, although no prior knowledge of these areas is required.

 How will I be taught, and will there be any work outside the class?

 Teaching will be online by lecture and seminar/group discussion.
 Extracts will be sent out in advance, though reading these in advance is optional.

 Are there any other costs?
 Is there anything I need to bring?

 None.
 Just bring a pen/pencil and paper for taking notes, and printouts of the extracts if you prefer to make notes alongside the texts.

 When I've finished, what course can I do next?

-Other courses in London history.
+Other courses in London's social and cultural history.
 Please see the City Lit website.